dtao/PhilosopherDeveloper/source/posts/carousels-context-and-judgment.markdown

 ![](/images/information-density.png)
 {: .plain }

 Keep in mind that I'm not saying information density is necessarily a worthwhile metric.
-Simply that it's a *separate* one from click generation--I think that much is obvious--and so answering the question of how carousels measure up on that front requires a different set of questions.
+Simply that it's a *separate* one from click generation---I think that much is obvious---and so answering the question of how carousels measure up on that front requires a different set of questions.

 A fixed context is basically dogma
 ----------------------------------